rnikoopour/modular-synth-notes/make_noise_maths/sample_and_hold.md

 ### Both Input
-Passing the inverted gate from Channel 2 into this input makes it so when the signal gate is open, it slows down the rate of change in Channel 1.
+Passing the inverted gate from Channel 2 into this input makes it so when the gate is open, it slows down the rate of change in Channel 1.
 This change while the gate is open is what is used to "sample" the signal.